exyi/diplomka/diplomka/text/2-oview-5-base-parameters.md

 | Roll |	8.6317 TODO |
 | Twist |	-64.0947° |

-Notably, this example demonstrates that the base parameters indeed aren't symmetrical when pushed to such extremes.
+Notably, this example demonstrates that the base parameters as calculated by DSSR indeed aren't symmetrical when pushed to such extremes.
-In this instance, the uracil is being judged relative to the adenine reference frame.
+In this instance, the uracil is examined relative to the adenine reference frame.
-If it was the other way, we'd observe positive **stretch**, the adenine origin is in positive Y coordinates in the uracil reference frame.
+If it was the other way, we'd observe a positive **stretch**, as the adenine origin is in positive Y coordinates in the uracil reference frame.
-It could be interesting to observe how does DSSR decide the orientation on symmetrically defined pairs, such as **cSS G-G**.
+It could be interesting to observe how does DSSR decide which nucleotide is the primary in each basepair.

+On the other hand, the [Curves+ paper](https://doi.org/10.1093/nar/gkp608) explicitly addresses the issue of symmetry, Lavery et. al. write: "To do this as symmetrically as possible, we choose an average frame that is obtained by rotation and translation of the first base reference system but now through the half angle $θ_A/2$, about the same axis vector $U_A$, and with the half translation $λ_A/2$".
+This exact approach will cause other issues if applied to non-canonical basepairs -- notably we would see the "average reference frame" being perpendicular to the basepair plane, if one of the pairs is rotated 180° around the Y axis, such as in trans Watson-Crick basepairs.
+In this case, **opening** and **buckle** would have interchanged meaning.

+TODO img?